2017 Registration Now Open!

-Whether it’s exploring Clear Creek or hiking the woods of the Hocking Hills, Camp Wyandot adventure camp offers a summer like no other – packed with friends, outdoor nature exploration, non-stop activities and fun.
+Whether it’s exploring Clear Creek or hiking the woods of the Hocking Hills, Camp Wyandot offers a summer like no other – packed with friends, outdoor nature exploration, non-stop activities and fun.
 See why our campers return year after year!

 We are located in the Hocking Hills region surrounded on three sides by the Clear Creek Metro Park.